Retroperspect/UFO_blog/README.md

 - No. We don't use monitoring because it made more damage than good.
 (1 vote)

 ### Result from the Facebook poll
-From our poll, the target group says they **implement monitoring and metrics depending on the type of project**.
+From our poll, the target group says they *mplement monitoring and metrics depending on the type of project*.
 Second highest target group identified with the option *always implementing monitoring and metrics, having full control of whats going on in their IT-system*.
 The image shows the result of the poll.

 ![Facebook poll in a group for coders](/images/fb_poll.png)

+#### Feedback
 When doing the poll we also got some feedback in the comments indicating that there seem to be developers that have passion and are experts in monitoring and metrics.
 We also got feedback that some IT-systems suffered from implementing monitoring.
 Their experience was that monitoring isn’t just about pulling statistics but it is a matter of choosing wisely and even taking in experts to get it right otherwise, it can have an opposite effect.
 One commented that their IT-system had experince of metrics showing data that lead in the wrong direction and taking time away from doing actual debugging.